-In the convent of San Bernardo is the oldest church in Salta.
-The Convent was created in honor of San Bernardo, first patron of the City of Salta Capital in the early seventeenth century, no modifications have been made to its colonial architecture.
+Although the Convent was created in honor of San Bernardo, the first patron of the City of Salta Capital in the early seventeenth century, no modifications have been made to its colonial architecture.

-Monument to the General Guemes
+Monument to the General Güemes

-The monument is located where he first fell from his horse shot wound.
-He was an important character in Argentine history in the War for Independence, and was governor of the province of Salta for 6 years.
+The monument is where he first fell from his horse when shot.
+He was an important character in Argentine history during the War for Independence and was governor of the province of Salta for 6 years.

 The Cable Car

-In addition, in the area of the cable car complex, you can do different activities or just rest on some of its banks and contemplate the lush vegetation.
+In addition, in the area of the cable car complex, you can do different activities or rest on some of its banks and contemplate the lush vegetation.

 Salta Craft Market

-It was the first artisan market in Argentina, operating since 1968 in an old colonial house, built in the mid-18th century.
+It was the first artisan market in Argentina, operating since 1968 in an old colonial house built in the mid-18th century.

-To get there you have to go by public transport, taxi or on the tourist bus.
+To get there, you have to go by public transport, taxi or on the tourist bus.

 2555 San Martín Street